-Linkages with companies are now mission critical for universities.
-At their most basic level, these links support employability for graduates, an important key performance indicator.
-However, the relationships run much deeper, driven for universities by the need for additional revenue streams and to build credibility as research institutions – the key differentiator and signifier of quality.
-Look at any university website and you will see four promotion categories – undergraduate, postgraduate, research and business.
+Linkages with companies are now mission critical for Universities.
+At its most basic level, it supports employability for graduates, an important KPI.
+But the relationships run much deeper, driven for Universities by the need for additional revenue streams and to build credibility as Research Institutions – the key differentiator and signifier of quality.
+Look at any University website and you will see 4 promotion categories – Undergraduate, Postgraduate, Research and Business.

-For companies, it is driven by access to research skills, intellectual property and innovation as well as identifying a ready source of skills to support expansion.
-The Oxford/AstraZeneca vaccine highlights the power of utilising the top talent and research resources in the country to bring solutions to global problems.
-For many pharma and tech companies, relationships with universities are becoming the most important strand of their R&D investment, and they provide a more agile, cost-effective and results-orientated approach due to the competitiveness of universities in the R&D space.
-This is perfect symbiosis.
+For companies, it’s driven by access to research skills, IP and innovation as well as identifying the ready source of skills to support expansion.
+The Oxford/Astra Zeneca vaccine highlights the power of utilising the top talent and research resources in the Country to expedite solutions.
+For many pharma and tech companies, the University relationships are becoming the most important strand of their R&D investment, and provides a more agile, cost-effective and results orientated approach due to the competitiveness of Universities in the R&D space.
+Perfect symbiosis.

 So, here’s to all the freshers, many of whom don’t yet understand their value and contribution to place, investment, company success and our economic future.